The Best Winter Soups to Keep You Warm All Season

 A hearty bowl of chicken tortilla soup topped with avocado chunks, crispy tortilla strips, jalapeño slices, fresh cilantro, and a wedge of lime.

-• Ingredients: Shredded chicken, tomatoes, black beans, corn, tortillas, and spices.
+• Ingredients: Chicken, tomatoes, black beans, corn, tortillas, spices.

 Hands holding bowls of various winter soups, including creamy broccoli, mushroom, and tomato soup, surrounded by cozy sweaters and rustic tableware.